Ten minutes drawing a day, keeps the grumpy mood away!

 But what kind of drawing has such a power?
 The one created entirely by you.

-I am Annemarie Strihan, an architect and mother of two boys, and I take pleasure in writing about cities (a reminiscent habit of my doctoral studies at UPenn) and in experiencing them.
+I am Annemarie Strihan, an architect and mother of two boys, and I take pleasure in writing about cities and in experiencing them.
 As odd as it may sound in our obsessed-about-pollution times, the urban areas are as resourceful as the countryside for moms and kids.
 They inspire, they’re replete with details, and they trigger curious inventions.

 Here, in this virtual space I gathered architectural details, bursts of drawing inspiration, and small inventions.
-All these form my constructive reaction against the abundance of coloring books to be filled in obediently with colors; “how-to-draw” books that show us the precise lines to be copied in order to get a sketch; anti-stress coloring books that make us loose our time patiently.
-I acknowledge the use of all these: the first category proves useful to keep kids busy while travelling, the second category pushes us to start drawing, and the last one lulls tantrums and moodiness by making both kids and parents to doze off.
+All these form my constructive reaction against the abundance of coloring books to be filled in obediently with colors and anti-stress coloring books that make us loose our time patiently.
+I acknowledge their use: the first category proves useful to keep kids busy while travelling, the last one lulls tantrums and moodiness by making both kids and parents to doze off.
 However, they didn’t work for me.

 This is not art, just gym for the brain.